h4ck3rm1k3/db-docs/index.md

 There are many more things you can do with a `db.Database` reference besides getting a collection.

-You can get a list of all collections within the database:
+For example, you could get a list of all collections within the database:

 ```go
 all, err = sess.Collections()